-3.44 Adjustment and alignment
+3.46 Adjustment and alignment

-The first thing that you will notice when you apply power to the radio (and after you have pressed the on/off button to switch it on!), is that there is probably nothing at all shown on the display.
+The first thing that you will notice when you apply power to the radio, is that there is probably nothing at all shown on the display.
 Perhaps the LCD back-light will not even be on (it depends on what configuration is currently saved), and there will be no visible signs of life at all.
 Don't worry (yet).